 Who do I Use?

 I get asked this often, and normally I don’t like to make recommendations of any particular host, but I will make an exception here.
-I use Media Temple, and have for several years.
+I use SiteGround, and have for several years.